 Technical data is often printed on the margins of Soviet posters.
-Within the data are abbreviations and portmanteaus devised from letters used in the titles of institutions, machinery or political jargon once spoken in Soviet popular culture.
-The following abbreviations and portmanteaus were documented from a sample of posters in the Poster Plakat Collection.
-Thanks to Susan Pezzino, MA and Yevgeny Fedotkin, PhD for translating several terms on this page.
-Click on each term below to see its expanded definition.
+Within the poster's data are abbreviations and portmanteaus devised from letters used in the titles of institutions, machinery or political jargon once spoken in Soviet popular culture.
+The following examples were documented from a sample of posters in the Poster Plakat Collection.
+Thanks to Susan Pezzino, MA and Yevgeny Fedotkin, PhD for translating many of the terms on this page.
+Click on each term seen below to open its expanded definition.

 // АГИТПРОПОТДЕЛ // Агитационно-пропагандистский отдел Центрального Комитета ВКП(б) // Agitatsionno-propagandistskii otdel tsentral'nogo komiteta VKP(b) // Agitation and Propaganda Department of the All-Union Communist Party (Bolsheviks)